 - You can click Next on this screen.
 Leaving the default settings.

 - You do not need to change the File Association settings, so click Next again.

 - Click Next on the Speaker configuration page.

-- THE MOST IMPORTANT STEP!
-(You may not see the next 2 pages in some instances.)
-Be sure that you click Decline on the first page and UN-CHECK the 3 boxes on the second page and click Decline again.
+- IF YOU SHOULD SEE THE FOLLOWING SCREENS (you usually will not), THIS IS VERY IMPORTANT-- Be sure that you click Decline on the first page and UN-CHECK the 3 boxes on the second page and click Decline again.

 - You are ready to install, so click Install to continue.

 If during installation you get an error that says "The following DirectShow filter was detected as broken", click Yes to have K-Lite remove the erroneous registry entry.
 See example to the right, below.

 - Check "Run Codec Tweak Tool" and click Finish to close the installer.

 - Click on Fixes in the top left corner.